 Every pure musical tone has a frequency, the number of oscillations per second in the sound wave.
 Doubling the frequency corresponds to moving up one octave.
-A musical note consists of a base frequency or pitch, called the fundamental together with a series of harmonics, or oscillations whose frequencies are whole-number multiples of the fundamental frequency.
+A musical note consists of a base frequency or pitch, called the fundamental together with a series of harmonics, or oscillations whose frequencies are whole-number multiples of the fundamental … Continue reading Temperamental Tuning

 Biomathematics: the New Frontier